polyluxus/runxtb.bash/README.md

 | `-h`        | Prints a small help text and current configuration.
 | `-H`        | Retrieve the man page of xtb of the original xtb distribution.
 | `-X`        | Retrieve the man page of xcontrol of the original xtb distribution.

+Please note that support for LSF (bsub) is now deprecated and will be removed in a future update.

 ## Included files and directories